DavesCodeMusings/raspberry-cobbler/docs/phase1.md

 Notice the green LED on the Pi is not lit.

 ## Phase 1 review
 Though the result of _Unable to mount root fs_ is somewhat anticlimactic, we did get a fair bit accomplished.
-Let's look at what we learned.
+Let's look at what we learned:

 * How to create partitions and file systems for the Raspberry Pi microSD card.
 * Which files are required for the boot loader and kernel when booting the Raspberry Pi.